dartmouth-cs52/dartmouth-cs52.github.io/lectures/13_sessions_auth/index_slides.md

 name: Express.js Sessions

 * `request.session` through middlewares
-* we'll write out own that is more secure!
+* we'll write our own that is more secure!

 ???
+* is cookies based